Joelheile/Runningfinder/README.md

 ## About The Project

-Running finder is a plattform to display all runs in Berlin on a map.
-The user is able to filter all the runs by distance, weekday and difficulty. <br>
-Runs can be connected to clubs and users can register to runs by clicking.
+This semester, I started building **Running Finder** — a platform inspired by Berlin's growing community gathering trend.

+The mission is to centralize information about running clubs, events and display them on a dynamic Google Map.
+Users can filter through runs based on their needs (distance, weekday, or difficulty).
+Clicking on the run marker, the user is redirected to the club, where the user gets all the information needed and can register for a run.

+If a user is signed in, adding new runs or clubs is possible.
+Different authentication roles will be implemented in the future.
+Soon, managing runs and implementing recurring and single runs into the application will also be possible.
+Prioritizing recurring events was a strategic decision, as it saves space, and most running clubs are managed like this.

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 - [![Next][Next.js]][Next-url]
 - [![React][React.js]][React-url]